 The following history covers the forming of the group and major events relevant to Valdese Lakeside Park.
 It does not cover all FVR workdays, programs, events, talks to groups and meetings that have taken place since April 2015.
-(See about for a general list.)
+(See about for a general list of projects.)

 Beth Heile started the Friends of the Valdese Rec Facebook page on February 6, 2015.
-The next week, she and Roy Sweezy met with the new Town of Valdese Mayor, Chip Black, to discuss of idea of acquiring 300 acres on Lake Rhodhiss for a passive park for Valdese; and a Friends of the Valdese Rec Interest Meeting was held.
+The next week, she and Roy Sweezy met with the new Town of Valdese Mayor, Chip Black, to discuss the idea of acquiring 300 acres on Lake Rhodhiss for a passive park for Valdese; and a Friends of the Valdese Rec Interest Meeting was held.
 The Town of Valdese Parks and Recreation Plan by WPCOG with community surveys references a park on Lake Rhodhiss.

 In March, Beth presented at the Town Council meeting that Friends of the Valdese Rec was organizing and would be pursuing the acquisition of the land.
 Later in the month, FVR members met with Town Manager Jeff Morse to discuss the process and at another member meeting started discussing features of the park.

 April 1, 2015 – The official FVR Organizational Meeting was held to appoint the board, approve by-laws, etc. Original board members present: Beth Heile, Roy Sweezy, Don Brittain, Sandy Terrell, Sonni Dyer, Mark Rostan, Andy Byers.
 Beth attended the April Council Meeting to keep them informed.